Pedro Martínez Losa: Arsenal

+Bordeaux

-On 7 June 2019, Martínez Losa was named as the new manager of Division 1 Féminine club FC Girondins de Bordeaux, succeeding Jérôme Dauba.
-In his first season at the club, in 19/20, Bordeaux achieved their all-time best top-division finish of 3rd place, with Martínez Losa named D1 Arkema coach of the season by French women's football site L'Équipière.
-In the 20/21 campaign, Bordeaux are on course to repeat that achievement, which would bring with it the club's first ever participation in the UEFA Women's Champions League.
+On 7 June 2019, Martínez Losa was named as the new manager of Division 1 Féminine club Bordeaux, succeeding Jérôme Dauba.
+In his first season at the club, Bordeaux achieved their all-time best top-division finish of third place, with Martínez Losa being named coach of the season by French women's football website L'Équipière.
+In the 2020–21 season, Bordeaux repeated that achievement, which brought the club's first ever participation in the UEFA Women's Champions League.

+Scotland

 Martínez Losa was appointed head coach of the Scotland women's national team in July 2021.
+Scotland failed to qualify for the 2023 FIFA Women's World Cup, losing a play-off final against the Republic of Ireland.
+Martínez Losa signed a new four-year contract with Scotland in September 2023, a decision for which the Scottish Football Association was criticised later that year after Scotland lost 6–0 to England and were relegated from their Nations League group.
+Although Scotland finished top of their qualifying group for the UEFA Women's Euro 2025 tournament, they failed to reach the finals, losing over two legs in the play-offs against Finland.
+Following this, Martínez Losa stepped down as head coach.

+Tigres

+On 20 December 2024, Martínez Losa was appointed as the new manager of Liga MX Femenil club Tigres.